 How Do High-Protein Diets Work?

 When you cut out carbohydrates, you lose weight quickly because you lose water.
-Then, with no extra carbs, the body begins burning its own fat for fuel.
-This is called ketosis.
-This may make dieting easier because you feel less hungry.
-But ketosis can cause headaches, irritability, nausea, kidney trouble, and heart palpitations.
+Then, with no extra carbs, the body begins burning more fat for fuel.
+This can lead to ketosis, which may make dieting easier because you feel less hungry.
+But ketosis can cause headaches, irritability, and nausea.

 Pros and Cons